Altamont Fairgrounds: Harvest Wine Festival

 In addition to entertainment, the festival features vendors offering samples of fine wine, craft beverages, specialty foods and activities such as pumpkin carving, traversing a hay maze, draft horse wagon rides, and a car show.

 Christmas Village

 On weekends in December, the fairground provides activities such as roasting s'mores, photos with Santa, horse & wagon rides, a hot cocoa bar, a Christmas market, and ornament and cookie decorating.

 Auto racing

 When Altamont hosted the first annual Albany County Fair in 1893, the main event was harness horse racing.
-From the 1920s through 1955 the 1/2 mi dirt oval operated as Altamount Speedway, featuring "big cars" sanctioned by the AAA, and becoming the home track of 1951 Indianapolis 500 champion Lee Wallard.
+From the 1920s through 1955 the 1/2 mi dirt oval operated as Altamont Speedway, featuring "big cars" sanctioned by the AAA, and becoming the home track of 1951 Indianapolis 500 champion Lee Wallard.

 The racetrack also hosted two NASCAR Grand National (now NASCAR Cup Series) events, with Fonty Flock winning in 1951 and Junior Johnson claiming the 1955 race.